 Student activities also sponsor the Student Government Association, which is instrumental in planning and coordinating many campus events.
 The group is structured to represent students' interests to the administration of Navarro College.
-The group meets every Monday at 4:30 p.m. in the Student Government Office located in Gibson Hall.
+The Corsicana group meets every Monday at 4:30 p.m. in the Arrowhead Room of the Gooch One-Stop

+Center on the Corsicana campus.
 These meetings are open to all Navarro College students.
 The Student Activities Office coordinates and regulates all student activities.